joshuaSweetkindSinger/mastering_python/examples/README.md

 # Overview
-This directory contains code that is used as lecture examples for the mastering python class.
+This directory contains ipython notebooks that are used as tutorials, lecure notes, and exercises for the mastering python class.